vyos/vyos-documentation/docs/load-balancing.rst

 Exclude traffic
 ***************

-To exclude traffic from load blalancing, traffic matching an exclude rule is not balanced but routed through the system routing table instead:
+To exclude traffic from load balancing, traffic matching an exclude rule is not balanced but routed through the system routing table instead:

 .. code-block:: sh